ridesafe/ridesafe-android/README.md

 * [Contact](#contact)

 ## RideSafe Android lib
-The RideSafe lib is in charge of getting accelerometer data (timestamp, x², y², z²) from your smartphone and then ship them to the [RideSafe Backend](https://github.com/ridesafe/ridesafe-backend).
+The RideSafe lib is in charge of getting accelerometer and gyroscope data (timestamp, acc_x², acc_y², acc_z², gyr_x, gyr_y, gyr_z) from your smartphone and then ship them to the [RideSafe Backend](https://github.com/ridesafe/ridesafe-backend).

 ## How it works
 RideSafe needs accelerometer data to detect bikers' falls.
 Once the lib installed and configured on your app, this will listen for new accelerometer events, storing them in memory (very tiny footprint) before shipping them to the backend.